-If you’re thinking about closing your company you are probably worried about whether you could be held personally liable for your company’s debts, one of our team at 1st Business Rescue can help you understand the situation you’re facing, and let you know what you may or may not be responsible for.
+If you’re considering closing your company, you are probably worried about whether you could be held personally liable for your company’s debt.
+One of our team at 1st Business Rescue can help you understand the situation you’re facing and let you know what you may or may not be responsible for.

-In this article, we’ll explore in what circumstances you may be held personally liable for your company’s debts, as well as the rules and regulations that are currently in force regarding directorial liability.
+In this article, we’ll explore in what circumstances you may be held personally liable for your company’s debts and the rules and regulations currently in force regarding directorial liability.